dannyjwarren/iformr/README.md

 normalizePath("~/")
 ```

 The path to your `.Renviron` file will be displayed.
-Use RStudio to either create a new `.Renviron` file if it does not exist or open the existing `.Renviron` file from the specified location.
+Use RStudio to either create a new `.Renviron` file if it does not exist, or open your existing `.Renviron` file from the specified location.
 The `.Renviron` is a simple text file and will look similar to:

     MyProfileNameClientKey=eb7411c1525c486ae7a64727965c3e042eab7389
     MyProfileNameClientSecret=471dbbe5061f4c1db9141c48cc1d0d5a96e60cc6